 These beetles may not bite by in heavy infestations; they can chew their way through the mattress sheets and fibers.
 In fact, the soft mattress foam makes a suitable environment for this beetle to lay eggs and hatch larvae.

 A carpet beetle is oval or flat shaped, plus it has a hard outer shell and spotted calico pattern with white and yellow body scales.
 On the other hand, its larvae are yellow-brown with hundreds of hair.
 A carpet beetle can be as large as 1.2cm long.
-Though they can live on your mattress, these beetles don't like residing in the same place with bed bugs.
+Though they can live on your mattress, these beetles don't like residing in the same place with bugs.

 Vacuuming Your Mattress and Washing the Beetles off the Bedding

-Washing your bedding linen with warm water can help remove these mites, their larvae, and eggs.
+Washing your bedding linen with warm water can help remove dust mites, their larvae, and eggs.
 Since dirt stains on bed sheets and pillowcases attract them, there are high chances you'll find their larvae or eggs on the bedding.

 Once you've noticed carpet beetle larvae on your mattress, you should vacuum the entire mattress as well as the room.
 Also, don't forget to clean your bed frame and disinfect used mattress with a disinfectant such as rubbing alcohol.

-Frequent Turning and Tossing on Bed
+Frequent Turning and Tossing in Bed